databio/example-projects/rna-seq/README.md

 ## 0. Environment Setup

 First, the computing environment has to be set up with the correct environment variables for easier use of the tools (if not, then the filepaths have to be manually specified in command line arguments).
+Environment variables also make it easier to change the yaml, because changing the environment variable will reflect everywhere it is used.

 If you are in UVA Rivanna and you have the rivanna4 module loaded, then that's all!
 Otherwise, in `.bash_profile` or `.profile`, add a few environment variables.
 It might look something like this:

 ```
 export SRARAW=/path/to/sradata/sraraw/